Johnson Service Group Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Johnson Service Group PLC, a company involved in the textile services industry, announced the repurchase of 139,838 of its ordinary shares through Investec Bank plc.
-The shares were bought at prices ranging from 139.00 to 141.60 pence, with a weighted average price of 140.2327 pence per share.
-The company plans to cancel the repurchased shares, which is part of a buyback program announced earlier in March 2025.
-This move is likely aimed at consolidating ownership and potentially enhancing shareholder value by reducing the number of shares outstanding.
+Johnson Service Group PLC, a company involved in the service industry, has announced a transaction involving the repurchase of its own shares.
+On July 22, 2025, the company bought back 144,022 ordinary shares at prices ranging from 136.00 to 139.00 pence, with a weighted average price of 137.7457 pence.
+This move is part of a previously announced buyback program, and the company intends to cancel the purchased shares, which could impact its share capital and potentially influence shareholder value.

 The most recent analyst rating on (GB:JSG) stock is a Buy with a £2.00 price target.
 To see the full list of analyst forecasts on Johnson Service stock, see the GB:JSG Stock Forecast page.